discord-php/DiscordPHP/docs/src/pages/api/02_events.md

 ### Presence Update

 Called with a `PresenceUpdate` object when a members presence is updated.
+Requires the `Intents::GUILD_PRESENCES` intent.
+This intent is a priviliged intent, it must be enabled in your Discord bot developer settings.

 ```php
 $discord->on(Event::PRESENCE_UPDATE, function (PresenceUpdate $presence, Discord $discord) {